lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_2/Readme.md

 [ INFO ] Execution successful
 ```

 12. Above, is part of the output you will see in your console window.
 It shows information on what the Inference Engine loaded, followed by the performance statistics gathered from running each layer within the model.
 This includes the calculation run, the model layer type, the real time spent performing the calculation, the CPU time spent performing the calculation, and the type of calculation that was performed.
 In this instance, since we loaded the model onto the CPU, the "realTime" and “cpu” time values are the same.
 The last bit of information we see is the total time spent spent performing the face analysis.
-In this example running on an UP Squared Apollo Lake Intel Pentium N4200, it was 91233 microseconds, or 0.091233 seconds.
+In this example running on an UP Squared* Apollo Lake Intel Pentium® N4200, it was 91233 microseconds, or 0.091233 seconds.

 # Conclusion

 Congratulations on using a CNN model to detect faces!
 You have now seen that the process can be done quite quickly.
 The classes and helper functions that we added here are aimed at making it easy to add more models to the application by following the same pattern.
 We will see it again in action in Step 3, when we add an age and gender inferring model, and then again in Step 4, when we add head pose estimation.

 # Navigation
 [Face Detection Tutorial](../Readme.md)